-- Put all of the ingredients for the raspberry vinaigrette in a blender or food processor and blend.
-Set aside while you assemble the salads.
+- Put all of the ingredients for the raspberry vinaigrette in a food processor and blend.
+Refrigerate (allowing flavors to meld) while you assemble the salads.

-- Sprinkle the chopped avocado with the orange juice to help prevent browning.
+- Slice the avocado and sprinkle it with the orange juice to help prevent browning.

-- Divide the spring lettuce mix and frisee between four large bowls.
+- Divide the spring lettuce mix between four large bowls.
 Top each with an equal amount of basil and microgreens.

-- Divide the berries, avocado, grilled chicken, and sunflower seeds between the salad bowls.
+- Divide the strawberries, blackberries, blueberries, avocado, grilled chicken, and sunflower seeds between the salad bowls.
 Top with the feta.

 - Drizzle the raspberry vinaigrette on right before serving.
 Enjoy!